domain-driven-design/ddd-lite-example/README.md

 - Unit tests.
 Covering the underlying components, utility classes, and domain services, unit tests need to validate various branching conditions.
 Only service exceptions are tested.
 Happy Path is not required.
 - API tests.
 API testing is implemented using E2E tests.
 The goal of API testing is to verify that the overall process is smooth, and only test the normal process.

-## TODO
-- connect GroupRequest and Group(one GroupRequest one Group)
-- define the group creator
-- format of time in response
-- name of GroupApplication or GroupRequest
-- set Authorization in admin test
-- Escape character when search
-- the cache
-- Security audit (Important operation records)
-- Code specification: checkStyle
-- The REST interface is automatically generated
-- Application Service and usecase are stored together
-- External system connection (e.g. Wechat/Alipay)
-- Asynchronous task